 - Matchstick radishes

-If you like a more complete recipe, try Crunchy Vegetable Quinoa Salad or Costco Copycat Kale Salad!
+If you like a more complete salad recipe, try Crunchy Vegetable Quinoa Salad or Roasted Veggie Kale Salad!

 Peanut sauce is both spicy and sweet.
 It has small chunks of peanuts with a smooth consistency.

-You can use it in a noodle dish, as a dipping sauce for chicken satay, steamed shrimp, or as a salad dressing, etc.
+You can use it in a noodle dish, as a dipping sauce for chicken satay or Steamed Shrimp, as a salad dressing, and more!

 Yes, as long as you choose to use maple syrup rather than honey, this Thai peanut sauce recipe is great for vegan lifestyles.